Pet Sematary (1989 film): 2019 film

 There was intermittent buzz about a possible adaptation of Pet Sematary.
 Juan Carlos Fresnadillo was announced to direct an adaptation in October 2013, but nothing came of it.

 In August 2017, the brother-sister team behind the 2017 adaptation of Stephen King's It, Andy and Barbara Muschietti, told the Toronto Sun that they hoped to adapt Pet Sematary after the sequel to It.
 Again, there was no further action.

-Finally, in December 2017 Paramount Pictures announced that it was remaking the film, with Jeff Buhler penning the script and Kevin Kolsch and Dennis Widmyer set to direct.
+Finally, in December 2017 Paramount Pictures announced that it was remaking the film, with Jeff Buhler penning the script and Kevin Kölsch and Dennis Widmyer set to direct.
 The new adaptation stars Jason Clarke and Amy Seimetz as Louis and Rachel Creed, with John Lithgow appearing as Jud Crandall.
 The movie began filming in Montreal, Canada, in June 2018 and was released on April 5, 2019.

+2023 spinoff film

+Another spinoff film was released in 2023, titled Pet Sematary: Bloodlines.